Skip to content

 "Having a solution like TASS Cloud, where we're looking after your solution for you around the clock, means that you have the technology at your disposal whenever you need it."

-But Cloud is about more than just keeping the 'lights on', it also plays an important role in protecting schools and businesses from malicious attacks, Sam explains.
+But the Cloud is about more than just keeping the 'lights on'; it also plays an important role in protecting schools and businesses from malicious attacks, Sam explains.

 "Something that comes up a lot is crypto-ransomware.
 And many schools around Australia and around the world have been severely impacted by this.
 So, something we've considered carefully when architecting the TASS Cloud solution is making sure it is as resilient as it can be to crypto-ransomware.
 We have extensive backup solutions that are untouchable by crypto-ransomware, but if something were to go wrong, we have industry-leading malware services with a team of global data security experts on standby, ready to assist."

-TWGS' move to Cloud occurred during the June/July 2019 school holidays over a four-hour period.
-The seamless shift and lack of business downtime is what surprised Jayson the most.
+TWGS' move to the Cloud occurred over a four-hour period during the June/July 2019 school holidays.
+Jayson was most surprised by the seamless shift and lack of business downtime.

 "It was quite an amazing turnaround to do our lift and shift.
 It was four hours.
 Can you believe that?!
 It was amazing for any system let alone a system that has been at our school for 20 years."